joelek/tsb/readme.md

 Dependencies listed under the "devDependencies" section of the "package.json" file will be treated as compile-time dependencies and will be included in the bundle.

 Dependencies listed under the "dependencies" section of the "package.json" file will be treated as run-time dependencies and will not be included in the bundle.

+CommonJS and ECMAScript modules are supported and can be mixed but module specifiers are required to be compatible with the NodeJS module resolution algorithm.

 A loader with a size less than 1 kB will automatically be included in the bundle.